rwiteshbera/Hyperion/README.md

 ```bash
 go run main.go --create
 ```
-Keep your private key secure and do not share it.
-It is stored in encrypted form on your local device and can only be accessed with the correct passphrase.
+**Warning:** Never disclose the private key.
+Anyone with your private key can steal your assets.
+It is important to ensure that you have securely saved your private key and public key as we do not store it.

 - List All Blockchain Wallets
 ```bash